The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Can I follow a keto diet during Passover?

-You can follow a keto diet during Passover, and it’s easier than most holidays.
+You can follow a keto diet during Passover, and it is easier than most holidays.
 The chametz prohibition already excludes grains, so focus on Kosher for Passover-certified proteins, non-starchy vegetables, and healthy fats such as olive or avocado oil.
 Almond and coconut flour are excellent substitutes for matzah meal in low-carb baking.

 What are the best Passover foods for someone with diabetes?